-When we first spotted this 1930s grade II-listed The Lime Works six-bedroom house in Norton, Kent, it was on the market for £3,750,000.
+When we first spotted this 1930s grade II-listed The Lime Works six-bedroom house in Norton, Kent (aka the Gadget Man house) it was on the market for £3,750,000.
 It’s now up for a lot less.

 According to the agent, the owners have ‘sympathetically converted, restored and refurbished the building’, with the emphasis on ‘attention to detail and specification’.
 There’s no denying that the end product is a design you can’t ignore.